 The guaranteed salary development perspective means that for at least another two years, the employee continues to receive the increase they would receive according to the old individual salary scale applicable to them.
-If, as a result, the employee's salary would exceed the maximum of their new, lower salary scale, the scheme referred to under 1 applies.
+If, as a result, the employee's salary would exceed the maximum of their new, lower salary scale, the scheme referred to under 1.
+Salary consequences if current salary is above new maximum applies.